-The Code applies to all associates, officers, our Board of Directors, and contract or temporary associates that work for or on behalf of Avantor and its subsidiaries and affiliated companies outside the U.S., Puerto Rico, and Europe.
+The Code applies to all associates, officers, our Board of Directors, and contract or temporary associates that work for or on behalf of Avantor and its subsidiaries and affiliated companies in the U.S. and Puerto Rico.
 Under the Code, we all have a responsibility to: